nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

    ```shell
    DOCKER_TARGET=development_pydbg ./docker/build_container_dev.sh
    ```
-   1. Note: When debugging Python code, you just need to add `ci/conda/recipes/python-dbg/source` to your debugger's source path.
+   1. Note: When debugging Python code, you just need to add `ci/conda/recipes/python-dbg/source` to the source path your debugger.
    1. Once created, you will be able to introspect Python objects from within GDB.
 For example, if we were to break within a generator setup call and examine its `PyFrame_Object` `f`, it might be similar to:
    ```shell
     #4  0x000056498ce685f4 in gen_send_ex (gen=0x7f3ecc07ad40, arg=<optimized out>, exc=<optimized out>, closing=<optimized out>) at Objects/genobject.c:222